ownerl/Dungeon-Buddy/README.md

 ## API

-Dungeon Buddy will use the D&D 5e API to retrieve information on monsters.
+Dungeon Buddy will use the Open5e API to retrieve information on monsters.

 Example:
 ```